benpollarduk/NetAF/docs/docfx/docs/playable-character.md

-﻿# PlayableCharacter
+I'm﻿# PlayableCharacter

 ## Overview

 A PlayableCharacter represents the character that the player plays as throughout the game.
-Each game has only a single PlayableCharacter.
+Each game has one or more instances of PlayableCharacter.

 ## Use